 - Lessors should seriously consider requiring a deposit of at least two months’ rental to cover monies due by defaulting tenants and insist on pre-paid water and electricity meters being installed on the leased property.
 This may seem expensive in the short term, but it may end up saving you endless headaches in respect of unpaid municipal bills that are being run up by defaulting tenants, during the eviction process, and;

 - Lastly, the pre-screening process of your lease applicants is vitally important.
-A little upfront due diligence can go a far way in helping identify bad tenants and avoiding time-consuming eviction processes at a later stage.
+A little upfront due diligence can go a long way in helping identify bad tenants and avoiding time-consuming eviction processes at a later stage.

 Should you require any further assistance, please do not hesitate to contact us.